How to Generate Ad Variants With AI: 3 Angles, 12 Drafts

 • Same angle dressed three ways: the test produces noise, you learn nothing about audience motivation, you re-run the same angle next week.

-• Forgetting platform format caps: a 60-char Google RSA headline gets rejected on import; a 90-char Meta primary text gets truncated on Reels.
+• Forgetting platform format caps: a 35-char Google RSA headline gets rejected on import (the cap is 30); Meta primary text past the first ~125 chars hides behind “See more,” so a punchline buried at character 200 is invisible on mobile.

 • No brand-voice anchor in the prompt: output reads like every other AI-generated ad, gets archived by users who learned to skip them.